Vincent Guilamo - Ramos

 Dr. Guilamo-Ramos has been the principal investigator of numerous federally funded research grants for his work on adolescent risk behavior.
 Current projects include a five-year, NICHD-funded project aimed at investigating factors associated with the formation of adolescent romantic relationships and subsequent sexual risk behavior in Latino youth; an NIMH/NICHD-funded project aimed at further developing a clinic-based family intervention designed to delay and/or reduce sexual risk taking behavior among Latino and African American early adolescents in outpatient healthcare settings; and a NIAAA-funded project aimed at examining factors associated with adolescent alcohol consumption along U.S.-Mexico border communities in Texas.
 Dr. Guilamo-Ramos is the Director of the Pilot and Mentoring Core at the Center for Drug Use and HIV Research (CDHUR), a NIDA funded P30 center housed within the NYU School of Nursing.
 The Pilot and Mentoring Core provides targeted infrastructure to early career investigators interested in developing independent research careers focused on the prevention and treatment of HIV and drug use.
-Dr. Guilamo-Ramos is also a standing member of the National Institute of Health's Psychosocial Risk and Disease Prevention Study Section (PDRP) and serves as a member of the Board of Directors for the Latino Commission on AIDS, and is a member of Sigma Theta Tau International, the honor society of Nursing.
+Dr. Guilamo-Ramos is also a standing member of the National Institute of Health's Psychosocial Risk and Disease Prevention Study Section (PDRP), serves as a member of the Board of Directors for the Latino Commission on AIDS, and is a member of Sigma Theta Tau International, the honor society of Nursing.